mkumar73/beckernick.github.io/_posts/2016-08-17-law-clustering.markdown

   image: "congress_edge_detection.jpg"
   caption: "Photo credit: [**Original Photo: Politico, Edited by Nick Becker**](http://www.politico.com/story/2011/09/poll-congress-sinks-even-lower-063679)"

-#excerpt: "data science, US laws, natural language processing, tf-idf, and k-nearest neighbors."
+excerpt: "natural language processing, tf-idf, and k-nearest neighbors."
 ---

 Hello, World.

 Since I'm doing some natural language processing at work, I figured I might as well write my first blog post about NLP in Python.
 Inspired by the view of The Capitol from my apartment's window (and fueled by Spotify and a couple of [Golden Monkeys](https://www.beeradvocate.com/beer/profile/345/1003/)), I decided to use US laws for this post.
-Unfortuantely, I couldn't find a repository with the text of every US law, so I decided to create one myself by scraping laws from [www.congress.gov](https://www.congress.gov).
+Unfortunately, I couldn't find a repository with the text of every US law -- so I decided to create one myself by scraping laws from [www.congress.gov](https://www.congress.gov).
+I was pretty surprised this textual data wasn't available, so I uploaded it to Google Drive.
+You can find it on my [Github repository](https://github.com/beckernick/clustering_us_laws) for this post.